Forest of Dean

-The Forest of Dean is a geographical, historical and cultural region in the western part of the county of Gloucestershire, England.
+The Forest of Dean (Forest of Dean English: Vorest o’ Dean) is a geographical, historical and cultural region in the western part of the county of Gloucestershire, England.
 It forms a roughly triangular plateau bounded by the River Wye to the west and northwest, Herefordshire to the north, the River Severn to the south, and the City of Gloucester to the east.